Kingxukai/linux/Documentation/input/gameport-programming.rst

 	struct device dev;
 	struct list_head node;

-For internal use by the gameport layer.
+For internal use by the woke gameport layer.

 ::